 • 42% of crude steel is made from recycled material.
-By using a ton of recycled steel rather than primary iron ore carbon emissions are reduced by 2.1 tons
+By using a ton of recycled steel rather than primary iron ore carbon emissions are reduced by 2.1 tons.
+Scrap Yard Brampton

 • A used aluminum beverage container can be recycled and be back on the shelf in 60 days.
-The recycling of that one can will save enough energy to power a 100 watt bulb for about four hours.
+The recycling of that one can save enough energy to power a 100-watt bulb for about four hours.
+Scrap Yard in Burlington

 • Every three months Americans discard enough aluminum to completely rebuild every commercial airplane in the U. S. In 2004, Americans recycled enough aluminum to build thirteen aircraft carriers.